isaacnmm/pestpolicy-hugo2XX/content/posts/diatomaceous-earth-for-fleas-on-dogs/index.md

 layout: post
 ---
 Fleas are not only irritating and a nuisance to your dog, but they also cause painful wounds and internal infections.
 - **Many methods to get rid of fleas on dogs have been advanced.
-Below I review the Diatomaceous [Earth](https://pestpolicy.com/diatomaceous-earth-for-fleas-on-cats/) for Fleas on Dogs.�****Among the numerous methods, many dog owners are opting for ways that dont involve chemicals.**
+Below I review the Diatomaceous [Earth](https://pestpolicy.com/diatomaceous-earth-for-fleas-on-cats/) for Fleas on Dogs.****Among the numerous methods, many dog owners are opting for ways that dont involve chemicals.**
 Methods that do not harm the environment, such as the use of [Diatomaceous Earth for Fleas](https://pestpolicy.com/diatomaceous-earth-for-fleas/) .

-## **Details: Diatomaceous Earth for Fleas on Dogs�**
+## **Details: Diatomaceous Earth for Fleas on Dogs**
 Studies have found that
 diatomaceous earth
 has sharp edges that resemble bits of broken glass.
 The mode of action of DE is mechanical.